snapperjonno/deep_control/docs/Markdown_chat_sysnopis_with_figures.md

 For real-time displays, draw static elements once in setup(), then update only the changing regions in loop() to avoid flicker and text artifacts

-Don’t reorganize or refactor code unless it’s directly called for—keep all code as “lean” as possible around my requested features
+Don’t reorganize or refactor code unless it’s directly called for-keep all code as “lean” as possible around my requested features

 HARDWARE OVERVIEW: